i-hossain/SegueTutorial/README.md

 # SegueTutorial

-A design app to experiment with UIScrollView and its possibilities
+A design app to experiment with Segue and its possibilities